 - Download and install 7Zip (for Windows Hosts) or Keka (macOS).

 Your course media will now be delivered via download.
-The media files for class can be large, some in the 40 - 50 GB range.
+The media files for class will be large, in the 40 - 50 GB range.
 You need to allow plenty of time for the download to complete.
 Internet connections and speed vary greatly and are dependent on many different factors.
 Therefore, it is not possible to give an estimate of the length of time it will take to download your materials.
-Please start your course media downloads as you get the link.
+Please start your course media downloads as soon as you get the link.
 You will need your course media immediately on the first day of class.
-Waiting until the night before the class starts to begin your download has a high probability of failure.
+Waiting until the night before the class starts to begin your download has a high probability of failure

 SANS has begun providing printed materials in PDF form.
-Additionally, certain classes are using an electronic workbook in addition to the PDFs.
-The number of classes using eWorkbooks will grow quickly.
-In this new environment, we have found that a second monitor and/or a tablet device can be useful by keeping the class materials visible while the instructor is presenting or while you are working on lab exercises.
+This class uses an electronic workbook in addition to the PDFs.
+We have found that a second monitor and/or a tablet device can be useful for keeping the class materials visible while the instructor is presenting or while you are working on lab exercises.